Digestive and Gastrointestinal Conditions

 Babies with meconium ileus need to be seen by a surgeon.
 The surgeon will check for signs of more complex problems.
 Surgeons can sometimes clear meconium ileus with an enema.
-Most babies need a surgery to clear the blockage.
+Many babies need a surgery to clear the blockage.
 Those with more complex problems — like a hole in the intestine (perforation) — will need surgery to get the meconium out and to fix the other intestinal problems.

 Meconium Ileus Treatment Options